-- 10. Monitor the scope display for one of the waveforms illustrated in Figure 5-24.
-If none of the illustrated waveforms appear, the head is misaligned so badly that manual manipulation of the positioner is required.
-If manual manipulation is required, perform the following steps; if not, proceed to Step 11. - a.
-Place switch S1 (Figure 5-3) in the down, or OFF, position, keeping a finger on the carriage while manipulating the switch to dampen any positioner transients. - b.
+If none of the illustrated waveforms appear, the head is so badly misaligned that manual manipulation of the positioner is required.
+If manual manipulation is required, perform the steps that follow; if not, proceed to Step 11.

+- a.
+Place switch S1 (Figure 4-17) in the down or OFF position, keeping a finger on the carriage while manipulating the switch to dampen any positioner transients. - b.
 Slowly move the positioner by hand until the alignment pattern occurs.
-Cylinder 110 has the identical pattern, so be sure that the displayed pattern is for cylinder 105.
+Cylinders 85 and 125 have identical patterns, so be sure that the displayed pattern is for cylinder 105 (5 for the RK05-F).
 Do not use undue force on the positioner when manually changing track positions. - c.
 Observe the track scale and note the cylinder indication when the correct waveform (Figure 5-24d) is obtained.
-If the scale indicates less than 105, the head is too far forward in the carriage.
-Conversely, if the scale indicates more than 105, the head is too far back in the carriage. - d.
-Loosen the clamp and adjustment screws (Figure 5-23) and move the head in the appropriate direction until the correct waveform (Figure 5-24d) is obtained and the scale indication is slightly greater than 105.
-Tightening the clamp screw firmly will cause the head to move forward slightly, bringing the scale indication to 105. - e.
-Lightly tighten the clamp screw and turn on the positioner power (S1 up).
+If the scale indicates less than 105 (5 for the RK05-F), the head is too far forward in the carriage.
+Conversely, if the scale indicates more than 105 (5 for the RK05-F), the head is too far back in the carriage. - d.
+Loosen the clamp and adjustment screws (Figure 5-23) and move the head in the appropriate direction until the correct waveform (Figures 5-24d) is obtained and the scale indication is slightly greater than 105 (5 for the RK05-F Disk Drive).
+Tightening the clamp screw firmly will cause the head to move forward slightly, bringing the scale indication to 105 (5 for the RK05-F). - e.
+Lightly tighten the clamp screw and turn on the positioner power (\$1 up). - f.

-- f.
 After turning off positioner power, move the positioner fully forward.
 Turn on positioner power (S1 up) to initiate a restore (RTZ) operation.
-The positioner will automatically return to cylinder 105 following the RTZ. - 11.
+The positioner will automatically return to cylinder 105 following the RTZ (cylinder 5 for RK05-F). - 11.
 If one of the illustrated waveforms is present, note in which direction the head must be moved to obtain the correct indication (Figure 5-24d).
 If it must be moved backward, loosen the head clamp and adjustment screws and gently push the head all the way back into the carriage; if it must be moved forward, loosen only the clamp screw, and then turn the adjustment screw until the correct waveform is obtained.

-(The adjustment screw is a vernier that only moves the head forward; it should not be left torqued down after this adjustment.)
+The adjustment screw is a vernier that only moves the head forward; it should not be left torqued down after this adjustment.

-If the positioner is moved from cylinder 105 during the adjustment procedure, turn off positioner power (S1 down) and manually move the positioner fully forward.
+If the positioner is moved from cylinder 105 (or 5) during the adjustment procedure, turn off positioner power (S1 down) and manually move the positioner fully forward.
 Then turn on positioner power (S1 up) to initiate a restore (RTZ) operation.
-The positioner will automatically return to cylinder 105 following the RTZ.
+The positioner will automatically return to cylinder 105 following the RTZ (cylinder 5 for RK05-F).

 - 12. Ground B08M2 to select the upper head and repeat the preceding steps. - 13.
-Using a torque wrench (9605893-0-0), if available, tighten the head clamp screw until the wrench begins to ratchet (55 ounce-inches).
-If a torque wrench is not available, use the appropriate Allen wrench to tighten the head clamp screw snugly; however, do not overtighten. - 14.
+Using the appropriate torque wrench (Paragraph 5.3.3.1), tighten the head clamp screw until the wrench begins to ratchet.
+If a torque wrench is not available, use the appropriate Allen wrench to tighten the head clamp screw snugly; do not overtighten. - 14.
 Recheck to ensure that the clamping action did not disturb the head adjustment.